yatesco/seafile-docs/faq.md

 #### How to add more verbose log information at the client

-Set environment variable `SEAFILE_DEBUG = all` before running Seafile desktip client.
+Set environment variable `SEAFILE_DEBUG = all` before running Seafile desktop client.

 ## Questions about server setup